Barbara JonkerAssistant Professor of Nursing Instruction

-Barb joined Hope as a visiting assistant professor in 2017.
-Her courses include Psychiatric-Mental Health Nursing and Special Topics in Nursing.
+Barb joined Hope as an assistant professor of nursing in 2017.
+Her courses include Psychiatric-Mental Health Nursing, Special Topics in Nursing and Family Health Nursing.
 Her research interests include acute stress responses in youth exposed to violence.

 AREAS OF Expertise

 Barb's area of expertise is mental health nursing.
-She has spent the majority of her career working in various roles in mental health nursing in both inpatient and outpatient settings.
+She is a certified psychiatric-mental health nurse practitioner and has spent the majority of her career working in various roles in mental health nursing in both inpatient and outpatient settings.
 Her primary area of focus has been child and adolescent mental health, but she has worked with patients across the lifespan.

 - M.S., nursing, Yale University, 2002